FartyPants/Training_PRO/README.md

 - automatically lowers gradient accumulation if you go overboard and set gradient accumulation that will be higher than actual data - transformers would then throw error (or they used to, not sure if still true) but in any way, it will fix bad data
 - turn BOS on and OFF
 - target selector
 - DEMENTOR LEARNING (experimental) Deep Memorization Enforcement Through Overlapping and Repetition.
-A new method of long-text learning
+This is an experiment for long-text learning.

 ### Notes: